 The 2016 National Park Service Centennial has created a unique impetus for biodiversity research and education initiatives here in the U.S. The E.O.
 Wilson Biodiversity Foundation is actively working with the National Park Service (NPS) on these initiatives, including stewardship of a program that provides mentorship to NPS Biodiversity Youth Ambassadors across our National Parks.
 In an exciting new initiative, we are joining stakeholders from the Alabama environmental conservation community to develop a plan to celebrate the unique biodiversity of the Mobile-Tensaw Delta through its designation as a National Park unit.

-The Foundation’s work is shaped by the inspiration and guidance of Edward O. Wilson, scientist, teacher, and writer.
-We welcome collaboration with those who share his vision and sense of urgency about humanity’s role in shaping its environment and its future.
+Our impact will ultimately be measured by a long-term sea change in perspective and in the way we live our lives.
+We are shaped by the inspiration and guidance of Edward O. Wilson and welcome the collaboration of those who share his vision and sense of urgency about humanity’s role in shaping our environment and the future of life.

 Or send checks (payable to E.O.
 Wilson Biodiversity Foundation) to: